Finding a Family Physician

 The military community has defended Canada's values, interests and sovereignty at home and abroad.
 Service members' families proudly contribute on the home front and are the strength behind the uniform.

-Caring for children and youth from Canadian military families: Special considerations, Canadian Paediatric Society
+Caring for Children and Youth from Canadian Military Families: Special Considerations, Anne Rowan-Legg, Canadian Paediatric Society

 Military families experience a number of life stressors, such as frequent geographical moves, long periods of separation within the family, geographic isolation from extended family support systems and deployments to high-risk areas of the world.
 While children and youth in military families experience all the same developmental and motivational trajectories as their civilian counterparts, they must also contend with more unusual developmental pressures and stressors placed on them by the unique demands of military life.
 The effects of the military life on families and children are beginning to be recognized and characterized more fully.
 Understanding the unique concerns of children and youth from military families and mobilizing specific resources to support them are critical for meeting the health care needs of this population.